Guadalcanal campaign: Battle for Henderson Field

 Further Japanese attacks near the Matanikau on 26 October were also repulsed with heavy losses for the Japanese.
 As a result, by 08:00 on 26 October, Hyakutake called off any further attacks and ordered his forces to retreat.
 About half of Maruyama's survivors were ordered to retreat back to the upper Matanikau Valley while the 230th Infantry Regiment under Colonel Toshinari Shōji was told to head for Koli Point, east of the Lunga perimeter.
 Leading elements of the 2nd Division reached the 17th Army headquarters area at Kokumbona, west of the Matanikau on 4 November.
 The same day, Shōji's unit reached Koli Point and made camp.
-Decimated by battle deaths, combat injuries, malnutrition, and tropical diseases, the 2nd Division was incapable of further offensive action and fought as a defensive force along the coast for the rest of the campaign.
+Decimated by combat losses, malnutrition, and tropical diseases, the 2nd Division was incapable of further offensive action and fought as a defensive force along the coast for the rest of the campaign.
 In total, the Japanese lost 2,200–3,000 troops in the battle while the Americans lost around 80 killed.